yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 <video src="https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/8855a08b-ca15-42b2-8dfc-ccd76435ac6c" controls="controls" style="max-width: 730px;">
 </video>

-In the first few frames we have no detection but when the intensity of the flow map is more apparent, it does a pretty good job at identifying the obejct in motion in the frame.
+In the first few frames, we have no detection but when the intensity of the flow map is more apparent, it does a pretty good job at identifying the object in motion in the frame.

 I also tested it on a video of the drone flying towards the tree (**static obstacle**) using the Dense Lucas-Kanade and Farneback method.
-We have a lot of instance whereby the ground is being detected and this is because the ground being closer to the camera has a higher speed hence, higher intentisy.
+We have a lot of instances whereby the ground is being detected and this is because the ground being closer to the camera has a higher speed hence, higher intensity.
 These are counted as false positives.